 First, measure overall blog views to see if they’re growing over time.
 Additionally, looking at number of views broken down by each individual blog post will allow you to see which blog posts are your top performers.
 This can help drive future content creation – for example, if one of your top blog posts is “How to be Heart-Healthy,” you might want to think about writing additional blog posts on the same topic, such as “10 Elements of a Heart-Healthy Diet.”

 Second, look into your blog’s traffic sources – did visitors come in through organic search or direct traffic?
 If organic search is driving a large number of visitors, it’s probably safe to assume that your keyword choice and search engine optimization are on point.
 If people are visiting your blog via direct traffic, you’ve likely created some loyal fans – they know your blog’s URL and continue to visit it.

 Third, measure number of clicks on your calls to action (CTAs) and associated conversions – remember, each blog post should have a call to action.
 How many of your readers are clicking on those CTAs?
 Once they click, if they’re being directed to a landing page or to another conversion opportunity, how many of them are actually converting?

 Use your analysis to drive future content creation and to refine your blogging and content strategy.

 Whether you’re just setting out to create a blog or you’ve had a blog in place for a while, these 7 tips can help you create posts that your target audience actually wants to read and, in turn, will help your organization get found by potential patients.
-If you’d like to learn more about blogging and how it fits into inbound marketing, download our white paper, Inbound Marketing for Healthcare.
-Ready to get started implementing an inbound marketing program, complete with consistent blogging at your organization?
+Ready to start implementing an inbound marketing program, complete with consistent blogging at your organization?
 We’d love to talk with you – contact us today!